eonist/eonist.github.io/_posts/2017-07-16-The-Holy-grail-of-swift-animation.md

         ellipse.graphic.layer?.position = value
     }
 }
-let animator = PointSpringer(progress, PointSpringer.initValues,PointSpringer.initConfig)/*Setup interuptable animator*/
+let animator = PointSpringer(progress, PointSpringer.initValues,PointSpringer.initConfig)/*Setup interruptible animator*/
 func onViewEvent(_ event:Event) {/*This is the click on window event handler*/
     if event.type == ButtonEvent.upInside {
         animator.targetValue = bg!.localPos()/*Set the position of where you want the anim to go*/